kgish/ember-rails-template/README.md

 $ bower install
 ```

-You are now ready to launch the application:
+You are now ready to return to the project root directory and launch the application:

 ```
 $ cd ..
 $ bundle exec rails server
 ```

 Point your favorite browser at [http://localhost:3000](http://localhost:3000), cross your fingers and hope to die, and you should see the homepage of the screenshot above.